ramonVDAKKER/research-copulas/README.md

-# Efficient rank-based estimation for Gaussian copula models
+# Efficient rank-based estimation for semiparametric Gaussian copula models

 This repository contains the Matlab code that was used for the Monte Carlo simulation study in